 A limited number of graduate courses taken at another university may be transferred to a BME graduate student's plan of study at Purdue University provided that the courses are of sufficient graduate standing to replace similar Purdue courses.
-In general, courses used toward the BME core competency requirements must be from Purdue.
-Ph.D. students are encouraged to take the two required 600-level courses at Purdue.
-Exceptions to either of these policies must be brought to the BME Graduate Committee via the BME Graduate Office.
+Courses used toward the BME core competency requirements, and the two 600-level courses required for Ph.D. students, must be from the Purdue West Lafayette campus.
+Requests for exceptions to either of these policies must be brought to the BME Graduate Committee.
+See the BME Graduate Office staff for assistance.

 Before completing his/her Plan of Study, a student should submit a petition to his or her major professor with documentation that must include a course syllabus.
 Students submitting a petition must follow the instructions and use the template found on the linked petition form.
 Once approved and signed by the advisor, student should submit a copy of the signed petition to the BME Graduate Office.
 The BME Graduate Office will review the petition to ensure the proposed transfer courses also meet the Purdue Graduate School requirements.

 Up to 3 cr.* graduate coursework beyond the BS degree and which has not been applied to a subsequent degree may be transferred from another university.

 2. PhD Degree Plan of Study with previous MS degree

 Up to 12 cr.* graduate coursework from a single previous MS degree may be transferred from another university.

 3. PhD Degree Plan of Study without previous MS degree